Initialize with your Stripe test API key

 When you install FastStripe, you get a specific snapshot of the Stripe API that’s been tested and validated.
 The minor version represents non-breaking changes we add such as better higher-level APIs.

-Step 2: Set up your API key
+Step 2: Get your API key

 Step 3: Initialize FastStripe